Table of Contents

-Your title tags are the bits of information Google uses to fill in the headline for sites in its SERPs (like “SEO.co: Link Building & Content Marketing Agency” in the screenshot below).
-This tells Google much about the content of your page, so include at least one target keyword here.
+Your title tag are the bits of information Google uses to fill in the headline for sites in its SERPs (like “SEO.co: link building & Content Marketing Agency” in the screenshot below).
+This tells Google or other search engines much about the content of your page, so include at least one target keyword here.
 You’ll also need to make sure your titles are 70 characters or less, and try to make them catchy if you can.
 Remember, earning rankings in Google is only part of the equation—you also have to persuade your new viewers to actually click through.
 Most CMS platforms allow you to edit this easily for any page on your site.

 In your website’s code, there are header tags, numbered sequentially (H1, H2, H3, etc.) to indicate where the main headlines and sub-headlinese of an article are.
-When evaluating the subject matter of content, Google looks at these tags to give it a better sense of the article’s structure.
+When evaluating the subject matter of content, Google or other search engines looks at these tags to give it a better sense of the article’s structure.
 To optimize these, you’ll first need to outline your articles with headlines and sub-headlines, and then you’ll need to ensure they’re marked up with appropriate tags in the backend of your site.
-Finally, for each article, you’ll want to include keywords and/or highly descriptive phrases for these key opportunities.
+Finally, for each article, you’ll want to include keywords and highly descriptive phrases for these key opportunities.

 Every page of your site needs to have some content on it—otherwise, Google may see it as a placeholder page, something worthless, or something designed to manipulate users or search rankings.
 Obviously, the length of content you can write for a given page is dependent on its subject of focus, but you’ll want to include at least a few hundred words of content as a minimum.
 Of course, you’ll also have to make sure this content is unique—don’t copy and paste paragraphs between pages unless you have a darn good reason to.
 This advice applies to product and service pages; for blog posts or other content, aim for at least 1,000 words.
 For homepages, you don’t need to worry about this; focus instead on creating a high-converting design that drives users to the pages you want them to visit (such as product or service pages) along with a h2 navigation architecture.

-There isn’t a specific rule for how Google evaluates the keyword density of your content—in fact, thanks to the Hummingbird update, it pays greater attention to your semantics than the actual words and phrases you use.
+There isn’t a specific rule for how Google evaluates the keyword density of your content—in fact, thanks to the Hummingbird update, it pays greater attention to your semantics than the actual words and phrases you use keyword density.
 Still, it’s a good idea to include your desired keywords on every page of your site.
-This will increase the perceived relevance of your content to queries that match those keywords and phrases, and increase Google’s understanding of your brand and site.
-However, your keywords still need to be worked in naturally; if they appear unnatural, Google could flag you for keyword stuffing, which could cause your rankings for that page to drop thanks to the Penguin algorithm.
+This will increase the perceived relevance of your content to queries that match those keywords and phrases, and increase Google’s or search engines understanding of your brand and site.
+However, your keywords still need to be worked in naturally; if they appear unnatural, Google could flag you for keyword stuffing, which could cause your rankings for that on-page SEO important or on-page optimization to drop thanks to the Penguin algorithm.

 There’s no hard rule for how long your content has to be.
-I’ve seen incredibly short posts circulate virally and earn tons of links and long-winded detail-stuffed eBooks get practically no attention.
-The quality and appeal of your work is far more important than the length, but the data points toward longer posts as being more popular for link building and SEO—that is, at least several thousand words long.
+I’ve seen incredibly short posts circulate virally and earn tons of internal links and long-winded detail-stuffed eBooks get practically no attention.
+The quality and appeal of your work is far more important than the length, but the data points toward longer posts as being more popular for building links and on-site SEO or off-page SEO—that is, at least several thousand words long.
 These posts tend to be more detailed, more practical, and more unique than shorter articles, and therefore attract more attention.

 Google pays attention to how often you produce new blog posts.
 You might have a large archive of valuable posts from 2012 and before, but if you haven’t posted anything in 4 years, you’ll probably see a steady decline in your organic traffic as time passes on.
 Increasing the frequency of your updates won’t be a major boon here—though having more high-quality content is always a good thing—so strive to update your blog at least once a week.